-The following procedures explain how to upgrade to ExpressCluster X 1.0, 2.0, or 2.1 from ExpressCluster X 1.0.
+The following procedures explain how to upgrade from ExpressCluster X 1.0, 2.0 or 2.1 to ExpressCluster X 3.1.

 Performing rolling upgrade

 Rolling upgrade is a method to perform upgrade on one server at a time while moving the tasks being operated among the servers so that the system stoppage can be minimized.